hyperfiddle/electric-fiddle/src/electric_tutorial/forms_from_scratch_overflow.md

   * (it doesn't quite match, e.g. we want 1 input not N - so we need a new primitive)
 * I point this out because, loop/recur is pure functional.
 It is just recursion.
 Recursion is not a side effect.
 * Dataflow cycles are also pure functional.
 In Haskell see the [RecursiveDo](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/recursive_do.html) extension which introduces a `rec` keyword that matches this structure.

+* Because Electric's evaluation model is concurrent—Electric auto-maximizes concurrency by default—an expression like `(do (swap! !x not) ::ok)` will return `::ok` *concurrently* with running the swap!, which is not what you want!
+We therefore use `case` as a sequencing idiom.
+This is common.